 This one surprises most people moving from Gibraltar or the UK.
 Spanish apartment buildings charge a comunidad de propietarios fee, which covers shared building expenses: lift maintenance, stairwell cleaning, building insurance, communal lighting, and any shared water or garden costs.

 In La Linea, comunidad fees range from €30 to €80 per month depending on the building.
 Older buildings without lifts tend to be cheaper.
-Modern buildings with pools, garages, and concierge services can go higher.
+Modern buildings with pools, garages, and communal services can go higher.

 Here is the catch: whether you pay this depends on your rental contract.
 Some landlords include comunidad in the rent.
 Others pass it on to the tenant as a separate charge.
 Always check before signing.
-If the listing says "€550/month plus gastos," those gastos (expenses) almost certainly include comunidad and possibly water too.
+If the listing says "€550/month plus gastos," those gastos almost certainly include comunidad and possibly water too.

 Does the Area You Live In Affect Utility Costs?